 Mount Everest is the tallest and highest peak on Earth.
 Or is it?
 Here’s everything you need to know about the world’s most famous mountain.

-Before taking the name of Colonel Sir George Everest, the Welsh geographer who served as Surveyor General of India between 1830 and 1843, the mountain carried the unimaginative handle “Peak XV.”
-Mount Everest was referred to as Peak XV in the Great Trigonometrical Survey of India in 1856, which also provided the first official estimate of its height at 29,002 feet.
+Mount Everest lies on the border of Nepal and Tibet.
+Its Nepali name is Sagarmatha, and its Tibetan name is Chomolungma, meaning "mother mountain of the world" or "holy mother."
+Before British officials gave it the name of Colonel Sir George Everest, the Welsh geographer who served as surveyor general of India between 1830 and 1843, the mountain carried the unimaginative handle “Peak XV.”
+Mount Everest was called Peak XV in the Great Trigonometrical Survey of India in 1856, which also provided the first official estimate of its height at 29,002 feet.

 Everest’s successor proposed that Peak XV be named after the geographer, and the Royal Geographical Society agreed in 1865.
 There was at least one voice who wasn’t crazy about this name choice: Everest himself.
 He worried that local speakers wouldn’t be comfortable pronouncing his surname, and he pointed out that there was no way to write the name in Hindi, either.
 Nevertheless, the society voted the surveyor’s name onto the mountain, which it’s unclear if Everest had ever seen.

-As it turns out, Hindi speakers weren’t the only ones who had trouble pronouncing Everest’s family name.
-Though “Ever-est” (where the first two syllables rhyme with “never”) is the common pronunciation of the mountain’s moniker today, this is in fact a mispronunciation of Col. Sir George Everest’s name: “Eve-rest” (wherein the first syllable rhymes with “sleeve”).
+Hindi speakers weren’t the only ones who had trouble pronouncing Everest’s family name.
+Though “Ever-est” (in which the first two syllables rhyme with “never”) is the common pronunciation today, this is in fact a mispronunciation of George Everest’s name, which is “Eve-rest” (where the first syllable rhymes with “sleeve”).

 Yes, Mount Everest extends farther above sea level than any other mountain in the world.
-But Everest’s peak is not, in fact, the farthest point from the Earth’s center—that honor goes to Chimborazo, an Andes stratovolcano in Ecuador.
+But Everest’s peak is not, in fact, the farthest point from the Earth’s center—that honor goes to Chimborazo, a stratovolcano in Ecuador's Andes.

-The distinction is a product of our planet’s oblong shape: The Earth actually bulges outward around the equator, pushing its surface farther away from its core when approaching the equator.
-Sitting only 70 miles south of the equator as compared to Mount Everest’s distance of 1900 miles north, the 20,564-foot Chimborazo benefits substantially from this bulge.
-The South American peak measures 3967.1 miles from Earth’s core, barely edging out Mount Everest’s 3965.8 miles.
+The distinction is a product of our planet’s oblong shape.
+The Earth bulges outward around the equator, meaning the surface is farther away from its core at 0° latitude.
+Sitting only 70 miles south of the equator as compared to Mount Everest’s distance of 1900 miles north of it, the 20,564-foot Chimborazo benefits substantially from this bulge.
+The South American peak measures 3967.1 miles from Earth’s core, edging out Mount Everest’s 3965.8 miles.

 Even more astounding is the Himalayan jumping spider, which makes its home at Everest’s 22,000-foot point, the highest permanent residence for any animal on the planet.
 The spider is believed to survive exclusively on small hexapods carried up the mountain by the wind.